bogdanstojanovic/bogdanstojanovic/README.md

 My approach to tech and business proffesionals is simple.
 No flashy tricks or superhero skills.
 I do not believe in superheroes.
 I listen, I think in terms of your benefit, and apply my knowledge through experience in technology.

-💬 Optimizely, Umbraco, Sanity, Azure, Asp.net core...
+💬 Azure, Asp.net core, C#, Next.js, Astro, Typescript, Optimizely, Umbraco, Sanity...

 #### All implemented in ways that make things easier for you, not harder.